1.2 Efficiency of Conversion

 - Air mass (AM) of 1.5G

-- Panel oriented perpendicular to the light beam
+- Cell (panel) oriented perpendicular to the light beam

-When the exterior conditions are kept constant, measured efficiency is solely a device characteristic.
-If we have solar irradiance measured and device performance data collected, we can tell at what efficiency the system operates.
+When the external conditions are kept constant, measured efficiency is solely a device characteristic.
+To determine efficiency experimentally, we need to measure both the solar irradiance and the power of the cell.

 Generally, to estimate the efficiency of solar energy conversion, you would need: